 Nauyaca Waterfalls, South Pacific Coast

 The stunning Nauyaca Waterfalls are located in the South Pacific region of Costa Ballena, just 20 minutes from Dominical.
 Though featuring less impressive drop-offs than the towering La Fortuna or Bajos del Toro waterfalls, Nauyaca is unique in its layout – it’s split into the upper and lower cascades; water pours over the cliff side to fall over 140 feet before the next 60-foot drop.
 One of the most amazing things about this waterfall is the location.
 Remotely tucked into the deep rainforest, the trip there might be a bit of work, but the views are worth it!

 Guests have a few options for getting to the falls: horseback riding, hiking, or via 4×4.
 The hikers and horseback riders use the same well-maintained trail – keeping an eye out for the abundant wildlife in the area, such as monkeys or birds!
 This is a favorite home for a number of hummingbird species.
 The trail to the waterfall is roughly 2.5 miles, an easy hike that isn’t too difficult for children.

 The lower falls, however, are where the fun is truly at!
 Right before the steps down to the falls are facilities where travelers can change into swimsuits.
-The cascade falls into a large pool of clean blue water – a perfect, natural swimming hole.
+The cascade falls into a large pool of clear blue water – a perfect, natural swimming hole.
 Taking a dip is the best way to cool off after the hike.
 There’s plenty of room for everyone to swim, relax, or explore, with the occasional entertainment of a daring local jumping from one of the cliffs.
 For amazing photo-ops and a great combination of hiking and swimming, the Nauyaca Waterfall is not to be missed!